aspnet/Blazor.Docs/docs/host-and-deploy/hosting-models.md

 ## Server-side hosting model

-In the server-side hosting model, Blazor is executed on the server from within an ASP.NET COre app.
+In the server-side hosting model, Blazor is executed on the server from within an ASP.NET Core app.
 UI updates, event handling, and JavaScript calls are handled over a SignalR connection.

 ![Blazor server-side](https://user-images.githubusercontent.com/1874516/43042867-eaa8bb76-8d3b-11e8-8f1d-60768f86f710.png)